 2. Decide where you want your air conditioning

 Deciding where you want climate control in your property will help you work out which unit type is the best air conditioner for you.
 This is because different systems and units suit different spaces.

-Ducted air conditioning is really popular due to how discreet it is – its hidden pipes and subtle vents make it barely visible.
+Central air conditioning is really popular due to how discreet it is – its hidden pipes and subtle vents make it barely visible.
 Because of the significant amount of space it takes up, it’s best installed when a property is being built – although it’s possible to retrofit in larger buildings.
-Only go for ducted if you have several rooms or a whole property you want to heat and cool.
+Only go for central air conditioning if you have several rooms or a whole property you want to heat and cool.

 If you want a split or multi-split system, you have a wide range of indoor units to choose from.
 Which one is the best air conditioner for you mainly depends on the room you want to put it in.
 Here are 3 of the most popular ones: